sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to fix launcher closing after clicking on PLAY

 - Check your security programs and make sure nothing is blocking the launcher (Avast is known to cause this issue)

+# How to fix failed to load ProjectDiablo.dll

+- Install the [x86](https://aka.ms/vs/16/release/vc_redist.x86.exe) and vc_redist and retry.
+- If the problem wasn't solved then check your anti-virus and restore the file.

 # How to fix window resizing when joining a game